 - Submissions need to reflect the anti-racism, anti-oppression, and multiculturalism commitments of Unitarian Universalism.
 Specifically, the language and metaphors in your submission should reflect those commitments and values.
 (For example, we won't publish work that employs ableist metaphors, or uses "darkness" as shorthand for "scary and threatening.")
 We can't edit your word choices for you, in part because we ask those who submit to WorshipWeb to demonstrate an understanding of, and fluency in, those values.

-- When we review submissions, your editorial team asks the following questions: Is this voice already in our collection, or does it enhance the diversity of our collection?
+- When we review submissions, your editorial team also asks the following questions: Is this voice already in our collection, or does it enhance the diversity of our collection?
 Does this piece work for the ear, and for listeners in worship?
 Do the metaphors &/or theology of this piece make sense?
 Does this submission represent the best of Unitarian Universalism?
 How does this piece reach seekers?

 - Out of consideration for our staff’s time, we ask you to send your polished gems—not raw material that will need to be edited, shaped, or revised.
 Likewise, please do not send material that's specific to a single setting or congregation; edit your submission so that it could be used by many users in many settings.